 Not yet determined

-unemployed persons in per cent of the labour force (seasonally adjusted) in January (average of December-February)
+unemployed persons in per cent of the labour force seasonally adjusted) in April (average of March-May)

 |1Three-month average named by the middle month.|

 |Unemployed persons||104 000||-7 000|

 |In per cent of the labour force||3.7||-0.3|

 |Employed persons||2 682 000||19 000|

 |In per cent of the population||67.3||0.4|